-South Korea has the highest rate of suicide among countries in the Organization for Economic Cooperation and Development.
+South Korea has the highest rate among countries in the Organization for Economic Cooperation and Development.
 That may have something to do with the intense pressure on Koreans to succeed at school and on the job.

 Government officials are trying to do something to address the issue, though.
 In Seoul, they recently targeted a bridge that's become a popular spot for suicide attempts.